About SEN Support

 Early Intervention Panels

-Starting in autumn 2018, Early Intervention Panels will be held for Early Years, Primary and Secondary to consider individual cases where class teacher, SENCO, SEN Threshold Guidance and other interventions have been tried without enough success, and an escalation of support is seen as required.
+Since autumn 2018, we have started Early Intervention Panels for Primary and Secondary stages to consider individual cases where class teacher, SENCO, SEN Threshold Guidance and other interventions have been tried without enough success, and an escalation of support is seen as required.
 The panels will be able to assign a range of additional interventions to support the school and young person, without the need to request or wait for Statutory Assessment or EHCP.
 If Statutory Assessment is requested or recommended then the intervention evidence gathered should enable comprehensive and efficient assessment.